 Professional drivers have a duty of care for fellow Las Vegas residents as well as visitors.
-If this duty of care is breached through a negligent act, the victim(s) have legal grounds to pursue a successful personal injury lawsuit spearheaded by the best car accident lawyers in Las Vegas.
+If this duty of care is breached through a negligent act, the victim(s) have legal grounds to pursue a personal injury lawsuit spearheaded by an experienced car accident lawyers in Las Vegas.

 What Happens After an Accident With a Rideshare Car or Taxi?

 There is no clear-cut answer to this question.
 For simplicity’s sake, the answer partially hinges on the insurance coverage of the rideshare driver or taxi driver involved.